Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 For example, the average net worth between Jeff Bezos and my family is about 70 billion dollars.
 Because Jeff Bezos’s net worth is 140 billion dollars and mine, in comparison, really doesn’t matter.

-The average net worth between Jeff Bezos and us tells us nothing about us.
+The average net worth between Jeff Bezos and my family tells us nothing about me.

 In case you wonder, the average American net worth is about $650,000.
-This seems pretty high but it’s very skewed by the top 1 percent.
+This seems pretty high because it’s very skewed by the top 1 percent.

 Instead of looking at the average net worth by age, we should really look at the median net worth by age.